Difference Between Could and May

 Main Differences Between Could and May

-1. ‘May’ is usually used in the future tense and present tense, and on the other hand, ‘could’ is used in the past tense.
+1. ‘May’ is used in the future and present, while ‘could’ is used in the past tense.

-2. May’ is generally used in a formal manner, whereas ‘could’ is also used formally, but not as much as ‘may.
+2. May is used formally, whereas ‘could’ is also used formally, but not as much as ‘may.

-3. In a possible statement, ‘may’ is used as a general event, whereas, in the ‘could,’ it refers to a specific event.
+3. In a possible statement, ‘may’ is used as a public event, whereas ‘could’ refers to a specific event.

-4. Could’ is usually used in the third person as a subject, whereas ‘may’ usually have ‘I’ as its subject.
+4. Could’ is used in the third person as a subject, whereas ‘may’ have ‘I’ as its subject.

-5. Could’ states that something could have happened in the past, whereas ‘may’ is used to state that something can happen in the future.
+5. Could’ states that something could have happened in the past, whereas ‘may’ states that something can happen in the future.

 Difference Between Could and May